 Frequently asked questions about phonics classes in Jaipur

 The strongest phonics options in Jaipur combine systematic sound instruction with daily reading practice.
-Programmes in Vaishali Nagar and Malviya Nagar teach the 44 English phonemes in structured sequence — the same approach used in schools like DPS Jaipur and St. Xavier's.
+Programmes in Vaishali Nagar and Malviya Nagar teach the 44 English phonemes in structured sequence — the same approach taken by established CBSE and ICSE schools.
 When choosing a programme, ask whether children read aloud with feedback daily, not just complete worksheets.
 Daily oral practice is where reading fluency is built.

 Private phonics tutors in Jaipur typically charge ₹2,000–₹5,500 per month for weekly sessions.
 Offline reading centres charge ₹1,500–₹3,500 per month.
-Online AI coaching, which provides unlimited daily practice, starts at ₹208 per month.
+Online AI coaching, which provides unlimited daily practice, is free to start.
 Frequency matters more than cost: a child who practises reading aloud for 10 minutes every day progresses significantly faster than one who attends a one-hour weekly session, regardless of how experienced the teacher is.

 Both have roles.
 Offline classes in Jaipur offer direct teacher interaction and structured lesson delivery.
 Online AI coaching delivers unlimited daily at-home practice — the component that drives reading fluency.
 The strongest outcomes come from combining both: your child's school teaches phonics sounds in class, and a daily at-home session reinforces them.
 ZigZu listens to your child read aloud, catches errors in real time, and teaches corrections in Indian English.